MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgSiteOnenoteOperation.md

   You can poll the Operation-Location endpoint until the status property returns completed or failed.
 If the status is completed, the resourceLocation property contains the resource endpoint URI.
 If the status is failed, the error and @api.diagnostics properties provide error information.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaSiteOnenoteOperation](/powershell/module/Microsoft.Graph.Beta.Notes/Get-MgBetaSiteOnenoteOperation?view=graph-powershell-beta)

 ## SYNTAX